Platinum-Saber/Infinite-Stack/SEM-4/CS3263-Embedded Computer Networks/Study Notes/tcp.md

 112-127: "Window Size"
 128-143: "Checksum"
 144-159: "Urgent Pointer"
-160-223: "Options (Variable)"
+160-*: "Options (Variable)"
 ```

 > [!note] Header Insight
-> The optional fields in the TCP header enable customization for diverse network scenarios, enhancing flexibility.
+> Optional fields in the TCP header enable customization for diverse network scenarios.

 ## TCP Operations

 ### Basic Data Transfer

-TCP treats data as a continuous byte stream, dividing it into segments for transmission.
-Each segment carries a sequence number to ensure correct reassembly at the receiver.
-The sender transmits segments, and the receiver acknowledges them, allowing efficient data exchange.
+TCP treats data as a continuous byte stream, dividing it into segments.
+Each segment carries a sequence number for correct reassembly at the receiver.
+The sender transmits segments, and the receiver acknowledges them.

-- **Segmentation**: Application data is split into manageable segments, typically limited by the Maximum Segment Size (MSS).
+- **Segmentation**: Data is split into segments, limited by the Maximum Segment Size (MSS).
-- **Sliding Window Protocol**: Enables sending multiple segments before waiting for acknowledgments, improving throughput.
+- **Sliding Window Protocol**: Allows sending multiple segments before waiting for ACKs, improving throughput.
-- **Buffering**: Both sender and receiver maintain buffers to handle data flow and reordering.
+- **Buffering**: Sender and receiver use buffers to manage data flow and reordering.

-**Example**: When downloading a file, TCP breaks the file into segments, sends them, and reassembles them at the destination, ensuring no data is lost or misordered.
+**Example**: During a file download, TCP segments the file, sends segments, and reassembles them at the destination.

 > [!tip] Efficiency
-> The sliding window optimizes bandwidth usage by allowing parallel transmission of segments, reducing idle time.
+> The sliding window reduces idle time by enabling parallel segment transmission.

 ### Reliability